l3afyb0y/plasma-fences/README.md

 **Resizable** - Drag the dividers between fences to adjust their heights.

 **File interaction** - Double-click files to open them.
-Drag files from Dolphin to copy them into a fence.
+Drag files in from Dolphin, or drag them out to other apps.

 **Thumbnails** - Images show previews, other files show their mimetype icons.